zeroc-ice/ice-demos/java/Ice/interrupt/README.md

-This demo illustrates how to interrupt blocking servant dispatches on the server and interrupt blocking proxy invocations on the client by using `Thread.interrupt()`.
+This demo illustrates how to [interrupt][1] blocking servant dispatches on the server and interrupt blocking proxy invocations on the client by using `Thread.interrupt()`.